Swayam595/Face-Recognition-With-OpenCV/README.md

     8. Pickle
     9. Scikit Learn
     10.	dlib
-3. Steps to run digit recognition –
+3. Steps to run face recognition –
     1. Download all the files into the same directory.
     2. In the terminal run the following scripts from top to down:
         1. If having more than two python version installed in your system (Mac Users) –